Akhnoor

-Akhnoor is a city and municipal committee, near city of Jammu in Jammu district of Indian union territory of Jammu and Kashmir.
+Akhnoor is a town and municipal committee, near city of Jammu in Jammu district of Indian union territory of Jammu and Kashmir.
 It lies 28 km away from Jammu city.
 Akhnoor is on the bank of the Chenab River, just before it enters the Pakistani Punjab.
 Its border location gives it strategic significance.
 The Akhnoor area is divided into three administrative sub-divisions - Akhnoor, Chowki Choura and Khour; Seven Tehsils - Akhnoor Khaas, Chowki Choura, Maira Mandrian, Jourian, Kharah Balli, Khour & Pargwal.

 History

+Ancient

 The place is believed to be the ancient city of Virat Nagar mentioned in the Mahabharata however, Bairat, a town in northern Jaipur district of Rajasthan is more established as the ancient Virat Nagar.
 The place is one of the most important historical sites in Jammu and Kashmir.
 Excavations by the Archaeological Survey of India have established the fact that Akhnoor was one of the last bastion of the Indus Valley civilization and Manda, Akhnoor is the northernmost site.
 Terracotta figures and other anthropological objects belonging to the later Indus period have been found during the excavations.
 Beyond Akhnoor, towards the upper hilly area that joins Sivalik Hills, there has been no trace of any object that could show that Harappans moved any further beyond this town.

 Excavations at Ambaran-Pamberwan sites have proved that the place was a prominent abode of Buddhism during the Kushan period and Gupta period.
-Apart from an ancient an eight-spoke Stupa (a mound-like structure containing Buddhist relics, made of high quality baked bricks and surrounded by stone pathways, meditation cells and rooms), life sized Terracotta busts of Buddha and coins belonging to those periods were also excavated from the sites.
+Apart from an ancient an eight-spoke Stupa (a mound-like structure containing Buddhist relics, made of high-quality baked bricks and surrounded by stone pathways, meditation cells and rooms), life sized Terracotta busts of Buddha and coins belonging to those periods were also excavated from the sites.
 The 14th Dalai Lama visited the place in August, 2012.
 Buddhist relics from the Pre-Kushan reign and silver caskets, gold and silver leaves, pearls, corals and three copper coins from the Gupta period are reported to be found.
 The location of the Stupas is such that it lies on the ancient routes from Pataliputra, in present-day Patna, Bihar, in India to Taxila now in Punjab Province, Pakistan.

 Among other find of historical importance that indicates the place inhabited by people pre-dominantly belonging to Hinduism is the green coloured Trimurti idol made up of a single stone at Ambarran Village.

+Modern

+See Operation Grand Slam in the Chumb-Jourian-Akhnoor sector.

 Etymology

 The town is believed to have been named Akhnoor by Mughal Emperor Jahangir who once visited the area and the fort on the advice of a saint when his eyes got infected while returning from Kashmir.
 Amazingly, Jahangir's eyes were fully cured by the fresh air of the town blowing over the Chenab.
-He called the town Aankho-ka-Noor (light of the eyes) and since then the place came to be known Akhnoor.
+He called the town Aankho-ka-Noor (light of the eyes) and since then the place has come to be known as Akhnoor.

-However a contrasting narrative as copied from the official site of Akhnoor goes like this:
+Some believed another etymology which is published in the official site of Akhnoor goes like this: